 She's doing NSA jokes now.

-The President's conciliary is doing NSA jokes.
+The President's Conciliary is doing NSA jokes.

-Uh actually yeah, she's making a list and checking it twice.
+Actually, yeah, she's making a list and checking it twice.

-Uh that's great, NSA jokes.
+NSA jokes.

-It's so cute to have uh the president sidekick doing jokes about the NSA monitoring everything you do.
+It's so cute to have the president sidekick doing jokes about the NSA monitoring everything you do.

-It's almost as cute as when uh President Obama three or four years ago was doing jokes about how if you disagreed with him, he was going to see that you got audited.
+It's almost as cute as when President Obama three or four years ago was doing jokes about how if you disagreed with him, he was going to see that you got audited.

 That worked out to be pretty darn funny too, didn't it?